 As Lake Havasu City’s founder, chainsaw magnate Robert P. McCulloch saw a once-in-a-lifetime opportunity when the London Bridge went up for auction in 1968.
 He believed–correctly, as history show us–that reconstructing this massive icon in his new city would attract tourists and prospective buyers of residential lots.

-McCulloch purchased the London Bridge for $2.46 million (over $17 million in today’s dollars).
+McCulloch purchased the London Bridge for $2.46 million.
 The purchase included ornate lampposts said to have been made from Napoleon’s cannons captured at Waterloo (seen in the live video above).

-After it was dismantled, each of its 10,276 granite blocks were numbered and shipped to Lake Havasu City.
-The construction took three years and in October 1971, an extravagant dedication ceremony welcomed the London Bridge to its new home in Lake Havasu City.
+The shipping, assembly and dredging of the channel under the bridge took over three years and cost $7 million.
+In October 1971, an extravagant dedication ceremony welcomed the London Bridge to its new home in Lake Havasu City.

 In 2017, a panel of experts partnering with USA Today’s 10Best chose the London Bridge as one of 20 initial nominees for Best Arizona Attraction.
 10Best readers voted the London Bridge as a top 5 favorite!